enkore/j4-dmenu-desktop/README.md

         In this mode no menu will be shown.
 Instead the program waits for <path>
         to be written to (use echo > path).
 Every time this happens a menu will be shown.
         Desktop files are parsed ahead of time.
-        Perfoming 'echo -n q > path' will exit the program.
+        Performing 'echo -n q > path' will exit the program.
     --no-exec
         Do not execute selected command, send to stdout instead --help